dondanidang/MEAN-Online-Shop/README.md

   7. Task runner and TDD with gulp, mocha

 =================================IMPORTANT======================================
-The tests have been done in chrome, so use it if possible at for the first try.
+The tests have been done in chrome, so use it if possible.
 ================================================================================

 ========================= Running the server ===================================